Quadratic Binary Optimization with Graph Neural Networks: Related Work

 The Tabu list is then updated, adding $\bfx_{t+1}$ to it and, possibly omitting the $\bfx_{t-\ell}$ term from it.
 The Tabu algorithm performs the described procedure for $T$ steps and returns the approximation vector with the lowest value obtained in the search.
 Note that each step in TS requires ${\cal O}(k)$ function evaluations.
-Although such an approach does not guarantee a global solution, it tends to yield low approximation error.
+While this approach does not guarantee a global solution, it tends to yield low approximation error.

-\textbf{Simulating Adiabatic Bifurcations (SAB).} A different approach that has been developed recently based on differential equations and molecular dynamics is SAB \cite{goto2019combinatorial}.
+\paragraph{Simulating Adiabatic Bifurcations (SAB).} A different approach that has been developed recently based on differential equations and molecular dynamics is SAB \cite{goto2019combinatorial}.
 In this approach, the decision variables in $\bfx$ are relaxed to be continuous, and a Hamiltonian function that has binary stationary points is minimized by simulating the dynamics to a steady state.
 This process is also known as annealing.
 In this approach, the cost of each step is a single matrix-vector product.
 However, as is typical with annealing methods, many steps are needed to reach convergence.

-As the problem size, $k$, grows, it becomes difficult to obtain the exact solution with either TS or SAB \cite{oshiyama2022benchmark}.
-Furthermore, as we show in our experiments in Section \ref{sec:experiments}, their computation time is high, making predictions in real time impractical using these approaches.
+As the problem size, $k$, grows, it becomes difficult to obtain the exact solution with either TS or SAB~\cite{oshiyama2022benchmark}.
+Furthermore, as we show in our experiments in Section \ref{sec:experiments}, their computation time is high, making predictions in real-time impractical using these approaches.